-Python break Statement
+Python break Statement Syntax

 Python break Statement in For and While loop

-If this condition ( i == 6) is True then Break statement will execute and the iteration will stop at that number without printing the following print function:
+If this condition ( i == 6) is true, then this Python break statement will execute, and the iteration will stop at that number without printing the following print function:

 for i in range(0, 11): if i == 6: break print("The Value of the Variable i is: ", i)

-In this program, We are going to use the Python break statement inside the While loop to exit from the iteration.
+This program will use the Python break statement inside the While loop to exit from the iteration.

-If the condition is false, it will skip this case.
-Next, it prints that number as output (In Our case 0, 1, 2, 3) using the following print function.
+If the condition is false, the Python break statement will skip this While loop iteration.
+Next, it prints that number as output (In Our case, 0, 1, 2, 3) using the following print function.

-If this condition (i == 4) is True then Break executes and the iteration will stop at that number without printing the following print function.
+If this condition (i == 4) is True, then the break one will execute, and the iteration will stop at that number without printing the following print function.

 i = 0 while i <= 10: print(" The Value of the Variable i = ", i) i = i + 1 if i == 4: break